AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 * 2a.
 The patient information has invalid format.

   * 2a1.
-CLInic shows an error message indicating the specific invalid field and format requirements.
+CLInic shows an error message.

     Use case resumes at step 2.

 * 2b.
-Required fields are missing.
+The patient already exists in the system.

   * 2b1.
-CLInic shows an error message indicating missing required fields.

-    Use case resumes at step 2.

-* 2c.
-The input contains consecutive spaces.

-  * 2c1.
-CLInic shows an error message about consecutive spaces not being allowed.

-    Use case resumes at step 2.

-* 2d.
-The patient already exists in the system (same name).

-  * 2d1.
-CLInic shows an error message about duplicate patient.
+CLInic shows an error message.

     Use case ends.

-**Use case: UC02 - Find patients by name**
+**Use case: UC12 - View a patient**

 **MSS**

-1. Clinic manager requests to find patients by name using the find command
-2. Clinic manager enters search keywords
-3. CLInic displays matching patients with their details

-   Use case ends.

-**Extensions**

-* 2a.
-The search keywords are empty.

-  * 2a1.
-CLInic shows an error message about invalid command format.

-    Use case resumes at step 1.

-* 3a.
-No patients match the search keywords.

-  * 3a1.
-CLInic shows "0 patients listed!" message.

-    Use case ends.

-**Use case: UC03 - View patient medicines**

-**MSS**

-1. Clinic manager requests to view medicines for a specific patient using the med command
+1. Clinic manager chooses to view a patient.
-2. Clinic manager enters the patient index
+2. Clinic manager enters the patient index.
-3. CLInic displays the patient's medicines
+3. CLInic displays information about that patient.

-   Use case ends.

-**Extensions**

-* 2a.
-The index is invalid (not a positive integer).

-  * 2a1.
-CLInic shows an error message about invalid index format.

-    Use case resumes at step 2.

-* 2b.
-The index is out of range.

-  * 2b1.
-CLInic shows an error message about invalid patient index.

-    Use case resumes at step 2.

-* 3a.
-The patient has no medicines.

-  * 3a1.
-CLInic shows message indicating no medicines are assigned.

-    Use case ends.

-**Use case: UC04 - Edit patient information**

-**MSS**

-1. Clinic manager requests to edit a patient using the edit command
-2. Clinic manager enters the patient index and fields to be modified
-3. CLInic updates the patient information and displays success message with updated patient details

    Use case ends.